Project and Forget: Solving Large-Scale Metric Constrained Problems: Project and Forget: Linear Inequalities

 For the Forget step, given a constraint $H_i \in \tilde{L}^{(\nu+1)}$, we check if $z_i^{(\nu+1)} = 0$.
 If so, then we have not done any net corrections for this constraint and we can forget it; i.e., delete it from $\tilde{L}^{(\nu+1)}$.

 If we think of $L^{(\nu)}$ as matrix, with each constraint being a row, we see that at each iteration $L^{(\nu)}$ is a sketch of the matrix of active constraints.
-Hence, during each iteration we update this sketch by adding new constraints and then doing a round of Bregman projections.
-After the round of projections, we determine which parts of our sketch are superfluous and we erase (forget) these parts (rows) of the sketch.
+Hence, during each iteration we update this sketch by adding new constraints (rows).
+During the Forget step, we determine which parts of our sketch are superfluous and we erase (forget) these parts (rows) of the sketch.

-In general, calculating the Bregman projection (line 3) cannot be done exactly.
+In general, calculating the Bregman projection (line 3) may not have a closed form formula.
 See \citet{Dhillon2007MatrixNP} for a general method to perform the calculation on line 3.
 For example, if $f(x) = x^T Q x + r^T x + s$ where $Q$ positive definite, then for a given hyper-plane $\langle a, x \rangle = b$ and a point $x$ we have that